Bottega Veneta: Renewal (since 2018)

 Daniel Lee was appointed as creative director of Bottega Veneta in June 2018 and Bartolomeo Rongone as CEO in June 2019.
 In November 2019, Bottega Veneta opened its first store in Miami.
 In 2019, Bottega Veneta won four awards during the British Fashion Awards.
 On 2021, Bottega Veneta shut down its social media accounts and created the digital journal Issued by Bottega to communicate with clients, artists, collaborators, and fans.
 Monthly fashion shows were replaced by private staged trunk shows called Salons with industrial setups and guest performers.
-In April 2021, the Berlin police investigated Bottega Veneta's Salon afterparty following the show held at Berghain pursuant to social distancing and masking laws during the COVID-19 pandemic.
+In April 2021, the Berlin police investigated Bottega Veneta's Salon after party following the show held at Berghain pursuant to social distancing and masking laws during the COVID-19 pandemic.
 On 10 November 2021, Daniel Lee left his post as creative director.

 In late 2021, Kering appointed Matthieu Blazy, former design director at Bottega Veneta, as the new creative director of the company.
 Under Blazy, Bottega Veneta returned to the Milan Fashion Show.
 Blazy brought an inclusive management style, shrank the design team, and got the craftspeople involved in the creative process.
 He introduced the trompe-l'œil denim leather pants (2021), the intrecciato-woven handbags Kalimero (2022) and Andiamo (2023), and the knitted leather sock-slippers (2023).
 He was dubbed the "Magician of Milan" by Vanessa Friedman.
 In September 2023, the brand opened its flagship store in Paris on avenue Montaigne, the first designed by Blazy.
 In February 2024, the brand opened its third store in Milan, in the historic Galleria Vittorio Emanuele II.
 Later in June, Bottega opened a new store at the Rosewood Miramar Beach, a five-star hotel in Montecito.

 In December 2024, Bottega Veneta announced Matthieu Blazy's departure and the hiring of Louise Trotter as the next creative director of the company.
-Previously, Trotter was creative director at French label Marie-Louise Carven.
+Previously, Trotter was creative director at French label- Carven by Marie-Louise Carven.